 Medical Leaves

 This subsection summarizes the types of medical leave available.
-For information on benefits available to individuals on unpaid medical leave see the Human Resources website, https://hr.tulane.edu/
+For information on benefits available to individuals on unpaid medical leave see the Human Resources website, https://hr.tulane.edu/benefits.

-A tenure track faculty member who has been granted statutory medical leave may request an extension of the tenure decision date.
+A tenure track faculty member who has been granted extended leave of absence contemplated by this policy can request an extension of the tenure decision date.
 Such extensions shall be requested in writing and shall be directed to the dean of the school for review and recommendation in writing to the Vice President for Academic Affairs and Provost, either prior to the leave or within six months after returning to regular activities.

 Academic and Work-Life Balance